Understand Abstractions

 Most industries have this type of natural ignorance, but STEM more room to foster this niche-focused mindset.

+Nobody lives forever, so we can’t gather infinite information.
 Most trivia becomes obsolete in a decade or two, but some information (e.g., web standards, physical limitations) are nearly timeless.
 If you understand those things, the endless slew of over-information that destroys our sanity won’t sweep you up with it.

 Breadth creates remixes